Rockies vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Adam Wainwright (3-5) to the mound for his 14th start this season.
+- The Cardinals will hand the ball to Steven Matz (2-7) for his 16th start of the season.

-- In 13 starts this season, he's earned a quality start in one of them.

-- Wainwright has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent